Bayesian Regression Using a Prior on the Model Fit: The R2-D2 Shrinkage Prior: Marginal Prior

-In this section, a number of theoretical properties of the proposed R2-D2 prior with the double exponential kernel are established.
-The properties of the Horseshoe \citep{carvalho2009handling,carvalho2010horseshoe}, Horseshoe+ \citep{bhadra2016horseshoe+}, and Dirichlet-Laplace prior \citep{bhattacharya2015dirichlet} are provided as a comparison.
+In this section, the marginal density as well as its theoretical properties of the proposed R2-D2 prior are established.
+The properties of the Horseshoe \citep{carvalho2009handling,carvalho2010horseshoe}, Horseshoe+ \citep{bhadra2016horseshoe+}, generalized double Pareto prior \citep{armagan2013generalized} and Dirichlet-Laplace prior \citep{bhattacharya2015dirichlet} are provided as a comparison.
 Proofs and technical details are given in the Appendix.
-For simplicity of comparison across approaches, the variance term $\sigma^2$ is fixed at $1$.
-For the R2-D2 prior, the Dirichlet concentration $a_\pi$ is set to $a=pa_\pi$, so we consider the new proposed prior represented as (\ref{eq_R2-D2 prior, linear model, gamma representation}) or (\ref{eq_R2-D2 prior, linear model, simple representation}) in this section.